Contact/FAQ

 Can I send you my old jewelry and get a credit from you to use toward new jewelry?

-I only send my scrap for refining about once a year, so that wouldn't work very well.
+I only send my scrap for refining about once or twice a year, so that wouldn't work very well.
 You may be able to find a local shop that will accept your scrap.

 Can you make one of your pieces for me using my diamond or other gemstone?